ascukins/currency-selector/README.md

 - Various uses of position: relative and position: absolute, including centering
 - Checkbox custom styling

-Tested to work identically on Chrome for Windows and Safari for iOS.
+Tested to work identically on Chrome for Windows, Firefox for Windows, and Safari for iOS.

 Does not look particularly fashionable, that's by design.)

 ### Live demo